thenoursehorse/risb/docs/explanations/kweight.md

 The reference energy for the integration weights in {{RISB}} are the eigenenergies of the single-particle Hamiltonian $\hat{H}^{\mathrm{qp}}$, which change at every iteration of the self-consistent process.
-The quasiprticle Hamiltonian is given by
+The quasiparticle Hamiltonian is given by

 All of the integrals are in the thermodynamic limit and take the form